Magi-Nation: Creature Listing

 Challenge Rating: 0 4

 The Baloo is a stately tree common to Naroom, Paradwyn, and Bograth.
-Its roots, sap, and leaves all have healing properties in the hands of one skilled at Herbalism.
+Its roots, sap, and leaves all have healing properties.

 The roots are of particular interest.
 Gradually as the Baloo tree gets older, some of the roots shorten and eventually withdraw from the ground.
 These roots can eventually animate, dropping off the original tree.
 At this point, the animate root grows a small set of leaves or fronds at its crown where it has separated; the tip of the root splits to provide the root mobility, and small tendrils serve as limbs.
 The animate baloo root will wander until it finds a new place to plant itself; at that point it will bury itself and become the new taproot for a new Baloo tree.